Forefoot Varus

 There are two primary types of forefoot varus:

-1. Structural Forefoot Varus: This type is present from birth and occurs due to a structural abnormality in the bones of the foot.
+1. Structural Forefoot Varus: This type is present from birth and occurs due to a structural in the bones of the foot.
 It is not typically reversible but can be managed with appropriate treatment.

 2. Functional Forefoot Varus: This type develops over time and is often related to muscle imbalances or other factors.
 It can be corrected with proper care and treatment.